freedomofpress/securedrop.org/README.rst

 -------------------

 Management commands in this repo are modularized.
 Running ``createdevdata`` will run all of these commands, but they can also be run indvidually.
 All commands listed should be prefaced by ``docker exec sd_django ./manage.py``.
 Most of these commands are meant to be used once at the beginning of development.
 They should not be run in production as many of them create fake data.

-* ``createdevdata [--delete]`` - Runs all of the other management commands and creates fake data.
+* ``createdevdata [--delete]``
+      Runs all of the other management commands and creates fake data.
 The ``delete`` flag deletes the current homepage and creates a new one.
-* ``createblogdata <number_of_posts>`` - Creates a blog index page and the indicated number of posts.
+* ``createblogdata <number_of_posts>``
+    Creates a blog index page and the indicated number of posts.
-* ``createdirectory <number_of_instances>`` - Creates a directory page and the indicated number of SecureDrop instances.
+* ``createdirectory <number_of_instances>``
+      Creates a directory page and theindicated number of SecureDrop instances.
+* ``createresultgroups``
-* ``createresultgroups`` - Creates the initial text for the scan results shown on the details page of a securedrop instance.
+      Creates the initial text for the scan results shown on the details page of a securedrop instance.
+* ``createfootersettings``
-* ``createfootersettings`` - Creates the initial default text and buttons for the footer.
+      Creates the initial default text, menus, and buttons for the footer.
+* ``createnavmenu``
-* ``createnavmenu`` - Creates the main nav menu and links it to the appropriate pages.
-Creates a ``DirectoryPage``, ``BlogIndexPage``, and ``MarketingIndexPage`` if they do not yet exist.
+      Creates the main nav menu and links it to the appropriate pages.
+Creates a ``DirectoryPage``, ``BlogIndexPage``, and ``MarketingIndexPage`` if they
+      do not yet exist.